jspsych/jsPsych/docs/tutorials/rt-task.md

 !!! info
     In a timeline variables procedure, when `randomize_order` is `true` and `repetitions` is greater than 1, the  trial order will be re-randomized on each repetition through the `timeline_variables` array.
 This means that there will be some constraints on the randomization of all trials in the procedure.
     For example, if a `timeline_variables` array contains one trial per stimulus, then the same stimulus could occur twice in a row (since it could be at the end of one repetition and the start of the next one), but it could not be repeated more than twice in a row, regardless of the number of repetitions.
-    If don't want to constrain the randomization in this way, you could use the `sample` parameter with the `fixed-repetitions` option: this will combine all the repeitions of your `timeline_variables` array into one larger array, and then randomize the whole thing.
+    If you don't want to constrain the randomization in this way, you could use the `sample` parameter with the `fixed-repetitions` option: this will combine all the repeitions of your `timeline_variables` array into one larger array, and then randomize the whole thing.
 You can read more about the randomization, repetition, and sampling options for timeline variables in the [Timeline documentation](../overview/timeline.md)).

 ??? example "The complete code so far"